Easy to make, these bacon wrapped dates are stuffed with cream cheese and dipped in light vinegarette sauce. Great snack or party food.

 Dates

 I’ve use normal dates, but you can use large medjool dates.
-They will take longer to cook, so just bear that in mind.
+They will take longer to cook, so just bear that in mind when choosing these.

 Bacon